Kim Sharma Lands In Legal Trouble, Domestic Help Files Assault Charges Against The Actress!

 A police officer from Khar station confirmed to MidDay that a non-cognisable offence was registered under sections 323 (voluntarily causing hurt) and 504 (intentional insult with intent to provoke breach of the peace) under the Indian Penal Code (IPC).

-Kim Can Move The Court
+Kim Can Move To The Court

-The police officer from Khar station further said "The complainant can move the court for further legal action as per the law."
+The police officer from Khar station further said, "The complainant can move to the court for further legal action as per the law."

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.